 As Lal et al. (2015) showed, governments are increasingly developing and engaging in bilateral and multilateral agreements to collaborate on space activities and to share data, including for SSA.
 Burden-sharing and capacity building are two primary drivers for growing collaboration, especially as emerging spacefaring nations seek to build up their own capabilities and leverage the capabilities, resources, and assets of more established spacefaring nations.
 Through such mechanisms as university exchanges and technical interchanges, emerging spacefaring nations are able to more rapidly develop domestic space capabilities and achieve their goals.
 It should be noted that while several interviewees mentioned the importance of university exchanges with established spacefaring nations, these critical partnerships are also occurring between emerging spacefaring nations.
-For example, a new Pan African Institute on space sciences is due to open pending final signatures on the agreement.
-89 A South African interviewee pointed out that this institute would further promote collaboration in Africa on space, and SSA could potentially be a topic for consideration going forward.
+For example, a new Pan African Institute on space sciences is due to open pending final signatures on the agreement.89 A South African interviewee pointed out that this institute would further promote collaboration in Africa on space, and SSA could potentially be a topic for consideration going forward.

 For established spacefaring nations, burden-sharing is a consideration when engaging in these partnerships, but it is also a means to gain access to geographically desirable locations by which they can enhance their understanding of the space environment and improve their SSA networks.
 For example, the Chilean government has an agreement with the European Southern Observatory, which has been granted land and operates three observation sites in Chile for astronomy.
 In return, Chilean university students and researchers are granted access to these sites.
-In general, the Southern Hemisphere remains an area of interest for countries seeking to improve their SSA networks, and it is likely that the need for geographic diversity for SSA will continue to be a driver, or at the least a consideration, for established spacefaring nations when pursuing collaboration on space activities.
+In general, the Southern Hemisphere remains an area of interest for countries seeking to improve their SSA networks, or at the least a consideration, for established spacefaring nations when pursuing collaboration on space activities.